wesruv/scorinator/README.md

 # Dev Platform Details

+## Non-vagrant setup

 **You don't have to use vagrant**, it should work, but I don't use it.
-Instead of doing all this junk below, you can simply run:
+Simply run:

 ```
 npm install